 Basics for a Plant-Based Diet: Get to Know Your Grains

 Are you new to a plant-based diet?
-Or maybe just looking for some new plant-based recipe ideas?
-Let’s get to know our grains!
+Or maybe just looking for some vegan cereal ideas?
+Let’s get to know the names of our grains!

 Whole grains can add depth and texture to create super yummy plant-based recipes.
-See our separate chart for cook times.
 You may find that changing up the grains can add a whole new flavor to some of your favorite recipes!

 Amaranth is not actually a grain: it’s a seed from an annual plant!
 It’s very versatile and can be cooked as a cereal, ground into flour, popped like popcorn, sprouted, or toasted.
 Amaranth contains no gluten, so it is an excellent option for people following a gluten-free diet.
 Amaranth’s texture is a bit different than some of the other grains you may be used to.
 It is somewhat “sticky” and malt-like: be careful not to overcook it or it might become really one big Amaranth clump.
 According to Alex Jamieson, author of The Great American Detox Diet and Vegan Cooking for Dummies, “Cup for cup, amaranth is higher in protein and calcium than milk, which makes it a great food for pregnant and breastfeeding moms.
 Used as a chi tonic, Amaranth is gluten-free and a good source of magnesium, phosphorus, and iron, making it a great food for vegans. “